 You could also just get away from it all, and book a last-minute getaway.
 Take full advantage to go see the world.

 Are you having any festive downtime this year?
 What tips have you got for fellow contractors to keep occupied?
 Comment below.

 Your property may be repossessed if you do not keep up repayments on your mortgage.

-Contract Mortgages Ltd trading as Super Contractors is an appointed representative of First Complete Ltd who is authorised and regulated by the Financial Conduct Authority.
+Lifetime Finance Group Ltd trading as Super Contractors is an appointed representative of PRIMIS Mortgage Network, a trading name of First Complete Ltd who is authorised and regulated by the Financial Conduct Authority.